We are applying our expertise and resources in advancing medical research to help the scientific community address the coronavirus pandemic.

 This project will result in actionable data arising from individuals exposed to the virus.
 It could help monitor outbreaks, guide policy decisions such as de-escalation of restrictions or initiation of further periods of lockdown.

 The team will work with the Edinburgh Genome Foundry and the Edinburgh Protein Production Facility at the School of Biological Sciences and will bring together leading expertise in protein computer modelling, molecular biology, gene engineering, high-throughput synthesis, immunology and chemistry to develop the test.

 In recognition of the clear, urgent need for treatments that can reduce the mortality and morbidity rate of Covid-19, LifeArc set aside £10 million to finance research into existing or late stage development therapies that could have the potential to be repurposed for use in Covid-19 patients.
 This is intended to rapidly help address the current absence of any clinically proven therapies.

 We received an incredible response to the call, which closed on 6 April.
 An independent, expert Scientific Review Panel selected 15 projects for funding, based on their ability to rapidly start trials and their potential to deliver an improvement to Covid-19 patients.
 Find out more about these projects.

-We have provided £2m of funding support to the University of Edinburgh’s STOPCOVID project.
-The project will enable 150 scientists at the University of Edinburgh’s Centre for Inflammation Research to be deployed to work on a project that aims to test existing and experimental drugs to find a treatment for COVID-19.
+We provided £2m of funding support to the University of Edinburgh’s STOPCOVID project.
+The project enabled 150 scientists at the University of Edinburgh’s Centre for Inflammation Research to be deployed to work on a project that aims to test existing and experimental drugs to find a treatment for Covid-19.